EmilyClaudet/arduino/README.md

 #Arduino
-My repo for arduino projects
+My repo for Arduino projects, big and small.